zsparal/api-documentation/source/reference/v2/shipments-api/get-shipment.rst

               .. type:: string

-            - The URL the consumer can track the shipment.
+            - The URL where your customer can track the shipment.

    * - ``lines``